MP Estate Planning UK

 Key Takeaways

-• Trusts are legal relationships between settlors, trustees, and beneficiaries.
+• Trusts are legal arrangements involving settlors, trustees, and beneficiaries — they have no separate legal personality.

-• Charities are legal entities established for public benefit.
+• Charities are organisations established exclusively for charitable purposes and public benefit.

-• Trusts offer flexibility in asset management and distribution.
+• Trusts offer significant flexibility in asset protection, inheritance tax planning, and distribution across generations.

 Introduction to Charities and Trusts